 Intellectual history and politics

-The Intellectual History cluster fosters collaboration between colleagues and postgraduate students working within the broad field of the history of ideas.
-It encourages the presentation and dissemination of research exploring the changing landscape of intellectual exchanges in the field of European cultures.
+The Intellectual History cluster fosters collaboration between colleagues and PG students working within the broad field of the history of ideas & encourages the presentation and dissemination of research exploring the changing landscape of intellectual exchanges in the field of European cultures.

 The richness of expertise of the cluster’s members means that it can encompass a multiplicity of critical approaches and methods (literary and cultural studies, political studies, sociology, psychology, among others).